-Lauryn Hill Makes History By Winning Five Grammy Awards in 1999 – Today in Hip-Hop
+Lauryn Hill Makes History by Winning Five Grammy Awards in 1999 – Today in Hip-Hop

-Her most personal project to date, The Miseducation of Lauryn Hill detailed all of Hill's struggles, from issues of motherhood and loss to spirituality and relationship strife.
+Her most personal project to date, The Miseducation of Lauryn Hill detailed all of Hill's struggles, from motherhood and loss to spirituality and relationship strife.
 In making this album, Lauryn spoke to young women everywhere and shared messages that still resonate today.